For Facilitators

 MENTORS

 The Mentor is an adult who has some skill, expertise and/or qualifications in the activity being undertaken by the Participant.
-Participants should identify their Mentor for each section at the start of their activity; they should discuss this choice with their parents and Coordinator to ensure that their choice is appropriate.
+Participants should identify their Mentor for each section at the start of their activity; they should discuss this choice with their parents and Facilitator to ensure that their choice is appropriate.

 Awards Victoria Ltd is committed to being a child safe and child friendly organisation.
 It recognises, respects and promotes children’s rights and is committed to protecting and empowering children who come into contact with the organisation.
 At Awards Victoria Ltd children are to be listened to, taken seriously and treated with sensitivity and compassion.